cristian-pirnog/picframe/README.crpi.md

 The pictures go in `/mnt/Pictures`.

 ### Configuration
-On the raspberry Pi, the configuration files go in `/mnt/picframe_data`.
+On the raspberry Pi, the configuration file is stored in the Git repository under `cristian_config`.
+All the other files are taken directly from the repository.
-In this repository the configuration data is in the directory: `cristian_config`.
 The `runPicframe.sh` script is in the `linuxenv` repository.

 ### Autostart